avajadi/portablecdm/README.md

 ### Release notes 1.1.1
 * Added red line on operations for visualizing current time
+* Locations are now sorted on locations already mentioned by the port call

 ## Release notes 1.1
 * Added icons for TARGET and RECOMMENDED time types